Leon Narbey is one of New Zealand's most acclaimed directors of photography, as well as the man behind classic goldmining drama Illustrious Energy.

 At Elam Art School, he specialised in sculpture, and developed an enduring interest in light and shadow.
 Many of his artworks were installations, using changing colours and light sources to alter the look of a room.
 As film historian Roger Horrocks has written, Narbey "first turned to film merely as a way of documenting his installations but found that colour and lighting needed to be rethought in film terms."
 One of the earliest was Room 2.
 Later Narbey created this film from footage of a large installation which he designed for the opening of New Plymouth's Govett-Brewster Art Gallery.

-In 1975 Narbey set off with director Geoff Steven to make doco Te Matakite o Aotearoa, which documents the Māori land hikoi led by Whina Cooper; in 1977 he left his job in television to work with Steven on a series of films for NZ Railways.
-In this period he was also working on a number of documentaries with Merata Mita and Gerd Pohlmann, including co-directing the seminal Bastion Point - Day 507, which he later described as "one of the most important films I've worked on".
-Much of this early work — covering protest, strikes, and Māori protocol — helped establish Narbey's reputation for being able to film in demanding situations.
+Narbey and his friend, photographer/director Geoff Steven, felt that they "could use film to show injustice or present a truth that had to be revealed."
+In 1975 the two spent six weeks documenting the Māori land hikoi led by Whina Cooper.
+Te Matakite o Aotearoa provided "a crash course into things Māori, and to the values and concerns of the different iwi at that time."
+In 1977 he left his job in television to join Steven on a series of films for NZ Railways.
+He was also collaborating with Merata Mita and Gerd Pohlmann on a series of documentaries, including the seminal Bastion Point - Day 507, which he later described as "one of the most important films I've worked on".
+These early documentaries — covering protests, strikes, and Māori protocol — helped establish Narbey's reputation for being able to film in demanding situations.

-While following the Māori land march, Narbey and Steven had been taken by the North Island town of Raetihi, which reminded them of "something out of Sergio Leone's Once Upon a Time in the West".
-Raetihi became the setting for their first feature Skin Deep, which Narbey has called "a story about a young woman who comes from the city .. seeking a better life".
-It utilised many long takes.
-Narbey is a fan of films with "dreamlike qualities", and he brought that interest to Steven's moody Strata (1983), with its arresting imagery of the volcanic plateau.
-The pair encountered more impressive landscapes, and mountains "dusted in cinnamon", while making a trio of ambitious TV documentaries, notably Gung Ho: Rewi Alley of China and The Humble Force
+While following the Māori land march, Narbey and Steven had been taken by the North Island town of Raetihi; its wide, bare streets reminded them of "something out of Sergio Leone's Once Upon a Time in the West".
+Raetihi became the setting for their first feature Skin Deep, "a story about a young woman who comes from the city ... seeking a better life".
+The pair were "interested in the honesty of long takes."

 In this period Narbey also shot after-dark car tale Queen Street and sleekly-shot romance Other Halves, which Narbey calls "one of the first films where we were attempting to make the city as dynamic as possible."

 Narbey wanted to feel "technically confident before I ventured into directing".
 His first project directing solo was half-hour documentary Man of the Trees (1981).
-This portrait of English conservationist and tree-hugger Richard St Barbe Baker sold to 10 countries.
+This portrait of 92-year-old English conservationist Richard St Barbe Baker sold to 10 countries.
 Later Narbey made TV doco Visible Evidence (1996), in which Kiwi documentary photographers discuss their work.
 In-between, Narbey directed his only feature films to date: Illustrious Energy (1987) and The Footstep Man (1992).
 He co-wrote both with Martin Edmond, who he describes as "a poet" who can "simplify, embellish and polish words and ideas".

-Leon Narbey was cinematographer on 2002 box office smash Whale Rider, directed by Niki Caro.
+Perhaps his best-known images are those seen in 2002 box office smash Whale Rider, directed by Niki Caro.
 Narbey's work on the film, a kind of restrained naturalism, won him a feature in American Cinematographer, a rare event for a Kiwi working at home.
 Whale Rider won audience awards at multiple festivals including Toronto, Sundance, and Rotterdam, and remains one of the highest grossing New Zealand stories outside of its home country.

-Narbey has continued to show his versatilitysince, with credits on noir-esque vampire epic Perfect Creature, hit Topp Twins documentary Untouchable Girls, acclaimed Samoan language feature The Orator, and this biopic of Whina Cooper.
+Narbey has continued to show his versatility since, with credits on noir-esque vampire epic Perfect Creature, hit Topp Twins documentary Untouchable Girls, acclaimed Samoan language feature The Orator, and this biopic of Whina Cooper.

-- This profile is partly adapted from Duncan Petrie's book, Shot in New Zealand.
+- This profile is partly adapted from Duncan Petrie's book, Shot in New Zealand

-Updated on 9 February 2022
+Updated on 9 February 2024

 Sources include

-Duncan Petrie, Shot in New Zealand - The art and craft of the Kiwi cinematographer (Auckland:Random House, 2007)
+Duncan Petrie, Shot in New Zealand - The art and craft of the Kiwi cinematographer (Auckland: Random House, 2007)

 Peter Calder, 'Movie strikes it rich on the goldfields' (Interview) - NZ Herald, 10 June 1988, Section 3, Page 6